orevaahia/yorulect/README.md

 # WIP !
 # Voices Unheard: NLP Resources and Models for Yorùbá Regional Dialects

-This repository contains the code for the paper, Link to paper - []().
+This repository contains the code for the paper, Link to - [paper](https://arxiv.org/pdf/2406.19564).

 ## 1. Data